aminnj/FTInterpretations/README.md

 * two Higgs doublet models
 * simplified dark matter models
 * off-shell vector boson (zprime) and scalar boson (phi)
+* EFT $\hat H$ modifications to the scalar higgs boson propagator

 ### Set up the environment

 Need to `source setup.sh` every time to get an environment.
 The first time, it will download and set up MadGraph

+If you plan to use a pdf from lhapdf, you need to `./install_lhapdf.sh` once and then before running cards, need to use a slightly different environment with respect to what `source setup.sh` gives you, so do `source setup_lhapdf.sh`.
+Sigh...CMSSW gymnastics.

 ### Write proc cards